melissa-perez/FlashCards/README.md

 ## Lab 2

 ### App Description
 FlashCards v2 has less limited functionality.
 The app can now display a new card's question and answer.
-The new question screen is accessed by the + button and returns to the main screen using either the cancel button or the Save button, which will save the entered text to display as a new question.
+The new question screen is accessed by the ‘+’ button and returns to the main screen using either the ‘x’ button or the Save ‘floppy-disc’ button, which will save the entered text to display as a new question.
 Cards are still not stored locally and new additions will overwrite the current question.

 ### App Walk-though
 <img src="lab2-v1.gif" width=200><br>